fnalways/terminus-docs/docs/overview/introduction/getting-started.md

 3. **Activate Terminus**

    Open the Terminus Wizard in your browser using the URL and log in with the one-time password.
 Follow the instructions to complete the initial setup, including resetting your password and selecting a reverse proxy.
 Next, use TermiPass to scan the QR code displayed on the screen to activate Terminus.
-For complete activation guidance, see the [Wizard documentation](../../how-to/terminus/setup/wizard.md)
+For complete activation guidance, see the [Wizard documentation](../../how-to/terminus/setup/wizard.md).

-4. **Login Terminus**
+4. **Log in to Terminus**

    Log in with the password you reset during activation and complete two-step verification on TermiPass.
 For more information, see the [Login documentation](../../how-to/terminus/setup/login.md).